Robust quantum compilation and circuit optimisation via energy minimisation: Introduction

 For the era of Noisy Intermediate Scale Quantum (NISQ) devices, the priorities for compilation will be different.
 Here we may expect that information is stored without the full protection of error-correcting codes and that therefore the difficulty that codes cannot permit universal operations does not arise.
 Rather, the costly gates are those with the greatest error burden.
 Typically these are two-qubit gates (and higher degree gates) in today's prototypes, while single-qubit gates are higher fidelity~\cite{Barends2014,Harty2014,Lucas,Wineland}.
 Moreover a given physical device will have certain operations that are native to it, so that e.g. it may be that a control-{ NOT} is impossible to implement directly but is instead realised though a parity-dependent phase shift together with additional single-qubit gates.
 Furthermore the device will have a native connectivity: certain qubits will be able to directly link to others, for example in a two-dimensional nearest-neighbour topology or a more flexible networked architecture~\cite{Nickerson2014}.
 Thus one would wish to compile directly to the device's native gate set and connectivity.

 To take further the remark about a device's native operations: it may be that issues such as cross-talk mean that an operation targeted to a specific qubit inevitably leads to an unwanted, but deterministic, effect on proximal qubits.
-One can regard that operation as a kind of native gate itself (see e.g. the very recent paper Ref.~\cite{Heya2018}), albeit one that may be difficult to work with in analytic treatment.
+One can regard that operation as a kind of native gate itself (see e.g. Ref.~\cite{Heya2018}), albeit one that may be difficult to work with in analytic treatment.
 A compiler that is capable of targeting an arbitrary family of gates could recompile from a standard `white board' description of a circuit into a truly native format where the gate operations are bespoke for a specific device.
-Presently we take this idea further and suggest that one could compile into a device whose gates are an unknown function of the control parameters.
+As we presently discuss, taking this idea further one could compile into a device whose gates are an unknown function of the control parameters.

+This paper describes a general method of translating one quantum circuit into another, i.e. recompiling it.
+The approach can in principle allow one to do the following: \begin{itemize} \item Target an arbitrary (user-specified) circuit layout, \item Target an arbitrary (user-specified) set of gates, including bespoke gates not used in analytic treatments, \item Support approximate recompilation, so that if the specified target template is too shallow for perfect recompilation then an approximate circuit will be found, \item Minimise the impact of noise. \end{itemize} We note that if one wished, the user-specification of the target layout and gates could in future be relaxed following VQA studies using ansatze that auto-evolve ~\cite{ADAPT,eve,vanAlg}.